How to Use LinkedIn Endorsements to Boost Your Career

 List your skills.

 The easiest way to help your connections endorse you for your skills is to have them already listed on your profile.
 It's so much easier for someone to visit your profile, see that you've named "Programming" as a skill, and then think to themselves, "That's true!
 Let me endorse their Programming skills".
-If you don't list your skills, someone who wants to endorse you would have to come up with the skill they're endorsing you in on their own, and that will be less straightforward than just finding your skills on your profile.
-You want to make the job of leaving endorsements as easy and effortless as possible.
+If you don't list your skills, someone who wants to endorse you would have to come up with the skills they're endorsing you in on their own, and that will be less straightforward than just finding your skills on your profile.
+You want to make the job of leaving endorsements as easy as possible.

 Listing your skills is also a great way to curate your endorsements preemptively.
 If you already have a solid list of relevant skills on your profile, then it's less likely that someone will come along and endorse you for a skill outside of those you've already listed.
 You don't want irrelevant endorsements on your profile, as they are unnecessary clutter.